Shar Dubey: Career

-Dubey began her career in 1998, as an engineer for Texas Instruments, before joining supply chain management software company i2 technologies.
-Dubey joined Match.com in 2006, serving in multiple roles like president of Match Group Americas, chief product officer of Match and chief product officer and EVP of The Princeton Review.
-Dubey additionally served as EVP for Tutor.com from 2013-2014.
+Dubey began her career in 1998, as an engineer for Texas Instruments, before joining supply chain management software company i2 technologies, where she worked with Mandy Ginsberg and served as director of product until 2006.

+In 2006, Dubey joined Match.com after Ginsberg offered her a role to lead Chemistry app with her.
+She continued to serve in multiple roles, including EVP of The Princeton Review and Tutor.com until 2016 when she was appointed as the president of Match Group Americas, while Ginsberg became the CEO.
+In 2017, Dubey briefly served as the chief operating officer (COO) of Tinder and led the launch of Tinder Gold.

-Dubey was appointed Chief Operating Officer (COO) of Tinder in 2017, led the launch of Tinder Gold which established Tinder as the highest grossing non-gaming app globally.
-On January 1, 2018, Dubey was appointed President of Match Group and joined its board of directors in 2019.
+In January 2018, Dubey was appointed President of Match Group and joined its board of directors in 2019.

-On March 1, 2020 Dubey was promoted to CEO, succeeding Mandy Ginsberg who stepped down for personal reasons.
+In March 2020, Dubey became CEO of Match Group, succeeding Mandy Ginsberg who stepped down for personal reasons.
 Dubey began her tenure as CEO for Match Group just as the COVID-19 pandemic was hitting the US and three months before the company spun off from IAC.
 In an email dated May 2020, Dubey and Match Group reported that engagement was up for all brands, despite the pandemic, due in part to video dating offerings.

-As of February 2020, when Dubey became CEO, 30% of adults in the US used online dating, up from 11% in 2013, according to Pew Research Center report.

-In August 2020, Fortive Corporation announced the appointment of Shar to its board of directors.
+As of February 2020, when Dubey became CEO, 30 percent of adults in the US used online dating, up from 11% in 2013, according to Pew Research Center report.
+In August 2020, Dubey joined Fortive Corporation as its board of director.

-In May 2022, Dubey stepped down as CEO of Match Group and was replaced by Bernard Kim (previously from Zynga).
+In May 2022, Dubey stepped down as CEO of Match Group and was succeeded by Bernard Kim (previously from Zynga).
 Dubey remained a director of Match Group.
+In October 2022, she joined Advent International along with Mandy Ginsberg as operating partners.